 HIS CAREER – Kyle Hines played one year at the Camden Catholic High School in New Jersey and then for the next three years at the Timber Creek Regional High School.
 In his senior year, he was named in the second All-State team and became the school’s all-time leading scorer.
 In 2004 he landed at the University of North Carolina-Greensboro, where in 2005 he was named Southern Conference’s freshman of the year and as a junior he was voted Southern Conference Player of the Year (he averaged 20.9 points, 9.0 rebounds per game).
 As a senior he averaged 19.2 points and 9.1 rebounds per game.
 During his last three college years, he was always named on the All-Southern 1st team.
 His professional career began in Italy in Veroli where he won the Legadue Italian Cup for two consecutive seasons (16.9 points and 8.6 rebounds on average during the first year, 18.5 points and 8.1 rebounds during the second).
 In 2010, he moved to Bamberg where he won the Super Cup, the German Cup, the league championship and was the playoff MVP (he averaged 12.9 points and 5.4 rebounds in his EuroLeague rookie season).
 In 2011 he arrived at Olympiacos Piraeus where in two years he won the EuroLeague title twice and the Greek championship in 2012.
 During the first EuroLeague run he averaged 9.9 points and 4.5 rebounds per game, during the second he had 9.4 points and 6.0 rebounds per game.
 In 2013 he signed for CSKA Moscow where he won the EuroLeague two more times, in 2016 and 2019, in addition to winning six VTB League championships.
 In 2016 (when he scored 10.9 points per game) and in 2018 he was named Defender of the year in the EuroLeague.
 During the 2019/20 season, he had 8.8 points and 4.9 rebounds per game.

 NOTES – During his college career, he had a streak of 37 consecutive games with at least one blocked shot.
 Among his teammates he had Ricky Hickman (he played for Olimpia in the 2016/17 season).
 He is one of six NCAA players in history to have had at least 2.000 points, 1.000 rebounds and 300 blocked shots for their careers.
 He was named on the All-EuroLeague team of the last decade.
 He is the first American in the list of appearances in the EuroLeague, has a nine-year streak of Final Four appearances, from 2012 to 2021.
-He is the second EuroLeague all-time offensive rebounder, he is also sixth overall in rebounds, second for blocked shots, fifth in two-point baskets scored
+He is the EuroLeague all-time best offensive rebounder and first for two-pointers made, he is also third overall in rebounds, second for blocked shots.

 Ben Bentil was signed during the month of December, 2021.
 He was born in Sekondi, Ghana, on March 29, 1995, 2.04 mt. tall, power forward-center, coming from Istanbul's Bahçeşehir Koleji.